-Yes, federal regulations under 40 CFR Part 59, Subpart D cover 24 product categories representing 48 percent of the consumer and commercial products inventory nationwide.
-The applicable VOC standards in the proposed regulation are more stringent than those in the federal regulations.
+Yes, federal regulations introduced in 1998 under 40 CFR Part 59, Subpart C cover 24 product categories representing 48 percent of the consumer and commercial products inventory nationwide.
+The applicable VOC standards in the proposed regulation are more stringent than those in the federal regulations for several categories.